Enrollment for Summer, 2019 is open!

 No food or gum is allowed in the classroom.

-Pre-Ballet 2 - Intermediate B: PLEASE BRING A WATER BOTTLE TO CLASS!
+Pre-Ballet 2 - Beginning B: PLEASE BRING A WATER BOTTLE TO CLASS!
 No other drinks are allowed in the classroom.